Ankit-78/Media-Pulse-Dashboard---madchatter/README.md

 # 📰 MediaPulse Dashboard

+## NOTE : IT HARDLY TAKES 1-2 MINUTES TO EXTRACT THE NEWS WORLDWIDE : )

 A beautiful, fully responsive AI-powered news analysis dashboard that allows users to:
 - Enter any **topic or keyword** (e.g. Apple, SpaceTech, Finance Trends)
 - Fetch **recent news headlines**